Nasha Aziz

-Noraishah "Nasha" Abdul Aziz (born 14 May 1971) is a Malaysian model and an actress.
+Noraishah "Nasha" Abdul Aziz (born 14 May 1971) is a Malaysian model and actress.
 She was born in Kampung Pandan, Kuala Lumpur, Malaysia.

 Modelling career

-Nasha Aziz started her career as a model in 1989.
+Aziz started her career as a model in 1989.
 She was introduced to the modelling industry by actress and model Tiara Jacquelina.
 She continued to build her fame as a model in Malaysia and declined an offer of a New York modelling contract because of religious and cultural factors.
 She modelled in Hong Kong and London and then branched out into acting.

 Nasha was given the title of Malay number one supermodel and an icon.
 She appeared in commercials for products such as Nescafe Classic, Avon, Pantene and Panasonic.

-Presently, Nasha is the face of Avon and Polo Hauss in Malaysia.
-This is her third year (2010) as the face of fashion giant Polo Ralph Lauren.
-In a recent interview, Nasha stated that she is more focused on her modelling than acting career for now.
-She is involved in a few modelling events such as a Bridal Showcase in Penang at the end of May 2010 and followed by an event in Shanghai, China in June 2010.
+Nasha was the face of Avon, Polo Hauss and Polo Ralph Lauren.

 Acting career

-Nasha began her acting career at 24 years old in 1995, starring in a box-office movie, Kad Cinta alongside Hairie Othman as the main leads.
+Nasha began her acting career in 1995, starring in Kad Cinta alongside Hairie Othman.
 The movie was directed and produced by Julie Dahlan.
-Even so, Nasha was more well known for her modelling than her acting career.

-Nasha rose to fame in 1998 after starring in a popular TV Series, Hanya Dikau alongside Rosyam Nor and Hairie Othman.
+She rose to fame in 1998 after starring in a popular TV Series Hanya Dikau alongside Rosyam Nor and Hairie Othman.
 She was also well liked for her character in the Soap Opera, Idaman.

-In 1998 too, Nasha received an acting offer from Malaysia's number one director, Yusof Haslam to play the character, Effa, a prostitute, in the movie Bara.
+In 1998 Nasha received an acting offer from director Yusof Haslam to play Effa, a prostitute, in the movie Bara.
 The role was previously turned down by Malay film primadona, Erra Fazira.
 The movie proved to be a stepping stone for Nasha when she was nominated in the Best Actress category and won Best New Actress at the 13th Malaysia's Film Festival (FFM13).